ijhoskins/satmut_utils/README.md

 satmut_utils call -h
 ```

-It is recommended that the user create a new output directory for each job.
+It is recommended that a new output directory is created for each job.
+Default is to output to the current directory.
 ```OUTPUT_DIR="/tmp/satmut_utils_test"```

 Common arguments to both sim and call subcommands should be provided first, then the subcommand, and then the subcommand-specific arguments.